-These are just some examples of the points that may be considered.
-In taking time to address these questions, and many more, the client becomes deeply familiar and comfortable with their own wishes.
-They begin to explore the sacred mystery of end of life and can approach it with less fear and confusion.
+These are just some examples.
+In taking time to address these questions, and many more, the client becomes deeply comfortable with their own wishes.
+They explore the sacred mystery of end of life and can approach it with less fear and confusion.

-The doula acts as a source of support and knowledge for the family and client and can play a role as an intermediary between the client and outside world.
-She can help in supporting the care team and advocating for the client, but is not involved in any medical treatment or decisions.
+The doula acts as a source of support and knowledge for the family and client and can play a role as an intermediary and advocate for the client and events taking place.
+She can help in supporting the care team and advocating for the client, but not involving any medical treatment or decisions.

-She may be brought in to help a family at varying stages of illness or fragility.
-In some cases, this can be when a loved one has received a terminal diagnosis.
-Guidance and assistance are needed to navigate this period of change and stress.
+She may help the family at varying stages of illness or fragility.
+Sometimes, this can be when a loved one has received a terminal diagnosis and she can guide and assist the client and family in navigating this period of change and stress.
 The doula can help by accompanying the client to appointments and treatment, organizing the treatment timetable, and putting together a self-care program.
-It is at this time that the 7 elements of care can be introduced and the conversation around life, death, after death, and the feelings that accompany this transition period are introduced.
+She can introduce the 7 elements of care.

 Families may get in contact when a loved one is nearing the end of their journey or after a prolonged stay in hospice care.
 This is a very intense and exhausting time for everyone.
 The doula is there to “hold the space” for the loved one and to bring a grounding, healing, compassionate presence.
-The family is often very relieved to have someone totally focused on the dying person, who can be attentive to all their needs.
+The family finds relief to have someone totally focused on the dying person who can be attentive to all their needs.
 This gives the family space and permission to be truly present.

 A fundamental tenet of a doula’s practice is that no-one dies alone.
-The period of the last couple of days or hours leading up to death is called the vigil.
-This can vary in time and may be a 24 or 72 hour period.
-If it extends beyond this then a doula team can work together to ensure compassionate, caring, holistic cover.
+The period of the last couple of days or hours leading up to death the vigil.
+This can vary in time.
+If it continues for a longer period, then a doula team can work together to ensure compassionate, caring, holistic cover.

 As the concept of the fundamental connection between life, death, and dying reawakens in society, it becomes more mainstream to approach this sacred transition time with love, care, planning and conscious attention.

-Different healing modalities are brought by the doula when she cares for a client.
+The doula brings different healing modalities when she cares for a client.
 These may include such practices as gentle massage, healing touch, essential oils, guided meditation, music, candles, incense, clearing spaces with sage, and singing bowls.
-Some doulas focus on all of these and others have a particular specialty.
+Some doulas focus on these and others have a particular specialty.

-The doula may also offer support after death.
+A doula may also offer support after death.
 They may aid in the ritual washing, anointing, and shrouding of the body.
-Their assistance may also be needed with burial and memorial planning.
+They may also help with burial and memorial planning.
 If this is the case, then the doula and the client will have discussed these wishes while going through the 7 elements of care.
-There are now many choices with regard to after death care.
+There are now many choices regarding after death care.
 Some clients choose traditional burial, entombment, and/or embalming.
 Others choose cremation, green burial, or a combination.
-The doula can act as an intermediary between the family and the representatives of these services.
+The doula can act as an intermediary and guide between the family and the representatives of these services.